viralvanjar/Final_Project/README.md

 ## Acknowledgments

-I would like to thank [mention any people or resources you'd like to acknowledge] for their support and inspiration.
+I would like to thank David J. Malan Sir, Doug Lloyd Sir, Brian Yu Sir and his team for their support and inspiration.

 ## Screenshots